BarraQDA/nvivotools/README.md

 #### 1. Enable TCP/IP connections

-In the left panel of the SQL Server Configuration Manager click on 'Protocol for QSRNVIVO10' under 'SQL Server Network Configuration' or 'SQL Server Network Configuration (32bit)' and find a list of protocol names.
-The one you want is 'TCP/IP'.
-Right-click on this one, then click on 'Properties'.
-Under the 'Protocol' tab you need to change the value of 'Enabled' to 'Yes'.
-Then go to the 'IP Addresses' tab, scroll to the bottom of the list of values until you find a header 'IPAll'.
-Expand this heading by clicking on it until you see the value 'TCP Port' underneath it.
-Change this value to the TDS default of '1433'.
-Then click 'OK' to accept the TCP/IP configuration.
+In the left panel of the SQL Server Configuration Manager click on `Protocol for <Instance name>` under `SQL Server Network Configuration` or `SQL Server Network Configuration (32bit)` and find a list of protocol names.
+The one you want is `TCP/IP`.
+Right-click on this one, then click on `Properties`.
+Under the `Protocol` tab you need to change the value of `Enabled` to `Yes`.
+Then go to the `IP Addresses` tab, scroll to the bottom of the list of values until you find a header 'IPAll'.
+Expand this heading by clicking on it until you see the value `TCP Port` underneath it.
+The default port number for TDS is 1433, and it is simplest to use this value.
+However, if you are going to use NVivotools with more than one Microsoft SQL Server instance, you will need to assign different port numbers to each instance.
+It doesn't matter too much which port number you use, as long as it isn't already in use, so choosing consecutive numbers like 1433 and 1434 might be helpful.
+In any case, be sure to note and remember the port numbers you select.

-If you are using either NVivo 11 or a system without NVivo 10 installed, you'll need to select the network protocol for a different server instance.
-Whichever instance you select is the one you will need to use later on, so note the name.

-If you know what you are doing you can of course set the TCP port for just the IP devices you are going to use and/or use a port other than 1433.
-Just beware that the instructions below assume you have used the default values.

 Don't close the Configuration Manager just yet, as you'll need to use it to restart the server a few steps further on.